latest nhpb_banner 1__compressed

 Search the Website

-Several organization and government agencies (listed below) in Iowa work to help the disabled.
 Any programs administered are in addition to support that people can find from local charities, federal government benefits, or regional non-profits.
-The disabled with a low income can also of course apply for other government cash assistance or benefits such as LIHEAP or food stamps.
+The disabled with a low income can also of course apply for other government cash assistance or benefits such as LIHEAP or SNAP food stamps.
+There is Medicare insurance for individuals with a disability, dental, supportive housing services and more.

 Some of the partner agencies include the Department for the Blind, the state’s Vocational Rehabilitation Services, and there are also several locations for people to go to for independent living and rehabilitation agencies.
 Some of the programs administered, as well as the process involved, is listed below.